 In 2017, a former Director of Miraflores Compania Minera, a subsidiary of the Company, lodged a claim with the Labour Court in Medellin, Colombia (Juzgado Laboral del Circuito de Medellin) seeking damages in the amount of 4.5 billion in Colombian Pesos (approximately US\$1.63 million as at 30 June 2024) for unpaid directors' fees, including termination fees.
 The Directors are of the opinion that the claim can be successfully defended and believe that the risk of the Company facing an unfavourable judgement is unlikely.
 At the hearing dated 24 April 2024, Labour Judge 23 of the Medellin Circuit absolved the Company of all the claims filed against it.
-The former Director has lodged an appeal to the Superior Court of Medellin which the Company will defended and believe that the risk of the Company facing an unfavourable can be successfully defended and believe that the Company facing an unfavourable is uncertain to the Company will defend and believe that the risk of the Company facing an unfavourable can be successfully defended and believe that the Company facing an unfavourable is unlikely.
+The former Director has lodged an appeal to the Superior Court of Medellin which the Company will defend.
+No date for the appeal has been set.
+The Directors are of the opinion that the appeal can be successfully defended and believe that the risk of the Company facing an unfavourable judgement is unlikely.